 Read House and the historic village where it’s located take us back to America in its infancy.
 You might not guess from the Read House’s stalwart appearance, but the inside speaks of elegance, from the furnishings to the wistful Delaware River views.
 The gardens provide a final lesson in Colonial history—beneath their carefully manicured beauty, archaeologists have discovered artifacts that have brought the lives of the people who lived there over the centuries to light.

-NOT TO MISS: Before reaching the Read House, stroll down cobblestone streets in Historic New Castle, take a turn on the town green and admire many historic buildings that are still in perfect shape after hundreds of years of use.
+Before reaching the Read House, stroll down cobblestone streets in Historic New Castle, take a turn on the town green, and admire many historic buildings that are still in perfect shape after hundreds of years of use.
 The red brick house off of The Strand is a stone’s throw from taverns where Revolutionary War heroes quenched their thirst and colonial merchants pedaled their wares.

-NOT TO MISS: The ultimate treat, The Delaware Shakespeare Festival’s performance, is held each summer in the park.
-Audience members sit on blankets or lawn chairs and eat a picnic before the performance, and then watch as the actors bring the Bard to life in the open-air of a Wilmington evening.
+The ultimate treat, The Delaware Shakespeare Festival’s performance, is held each summer in the park.
+Audience members sit on blankets or lawn chairs and eat a picnic before the performance, and then watch as the actors bring the Bard to life in the open air of a Wilmington evening.

-NOT TO MISS: The Campbell Collection of Soup Tureens, an entire collection of impossibly elegant, covered dishes for soup.
-The collection was originally assembled by Campbell’s Soup Company, but found its home in the Winterthur Museum, a fitting addition to a home where people have always been welcomed and entertained in lavish style.
+The Campbell Collection of Soup Tureens, an entire collection of impossibly elegant, covered dishes for soup.
+The collection was originally assembled by Campbell’s Soup Company but found its home in the Winterthur Museum, a fitting addition to a home where people have always been welcomed and entertained in lavish style.